IntelligenceModding/Advanced-Peripherals-Documentation/docs/guides/filters.md

 ### Item/Fluid Name and Tag

 The item's/fluid's filter name or tag can be specified with the `name` field.
-If this field is not set, the filter will try to search for items with the right nbt values specified in the `nbt` field or fingerprints.
+The filter will also try to match items with the right nbt values specified in the `components`, or `nbtHash` (see CC: T `nbt` attribute) field.

 This can be a tag or a name.
 To filter for tags, place a `#` in front of the name.